Ken Ring (writer): Predicting weather

 He terms his predictions "alternative weather" and they are not supported by any current science.
 Author of the New Zealand Weather Book and MetService employee Erick Brenstrum, wrote a column in the New Zealand Geographic analysing his 2005 predictions.
 He compared two weather systems (the northwest winds that bring rain to the west coast and lows that bring rain to the east coast) and has stated that out of 40 occurrences only 1 matched with Ring's predictions.
 Ken replied accusing Brenstrum of bullying and insists he has proof of an 85 percent success rate, to which the editor responded with: "...once you publish a book, you're fair game for public scrutiny of its content and your own competence."
-Retired schoolteacher and amateur astronomer Bill Keir believes Ring makes a genuine attempt at scientific discourse, but doesn't understand the science or changes it to fit with his own theories.
+Retired schoolteacher and amateur astronomer Bill Keir believes Ring makes a genuine attempt at scientific discourse, but either doesn't understand the science or changes it to fit with his own theories.
 Keir published articles in the Auckland Astronomical Society journal that examine and critique Ring's theories.

 Ring says that a former client and member of the All Blacks management approached him in 2007 for forecasts on days when the team was playing, reportedly to aid in team selections.
 Ian Ferguson, a former Olympian and now an events organiser says he consults with Ring before any big event and has never had to cancel.
 Ring uses similar methods (moon's position and phase) to predict when fish will bite, publishing his predictions in the NZ Fishing World magazine.
 Ring denies global warming, stating that it is a "politically [sic]motivated power grab by politicians and the far left" and "full of bad science".
 During the launch of his 2008 almanac he said that "we have a responsibility to create global warming" as "life likes warmth".